xyperine/Icons-Creator/README.md

 ### Documentation

-There is no actual documentation for the code at the moment, I will update this section if I will make one.
+There is no actual documentation for the code, I will update this section if I will make one.
 So here is a short and simple explanation of how does this tool work:

 There are two main classes: